mwpb/idrisCT/README.md

 from the root directory of the repo.

-Otherwise simply copy the file `definitions.idr` into the root of your project.
+Otherwise simply copy the file `Categories.idr` into the root of your project.

 In either case include using